Perceptyx Blog

 Written by Zachary Warman, M.S. | February 6, 2025 8:33:08 PM Z

 The relationship between frontline workers and customers has reached a tipping point.
-New research from our Center for Workforce Transformation reveals a stark reality: More than half (53%) of customer-facing employees have recently faced verbal abuse, threats, or unruly behavior from customers.
-This all-too-widespread phenomenon isn't just affecting individual workers — it's creating ripple effects that touch every aspect of organizational success, from safety and productivity to retention and employee engagement.
+New research from Perceptyx reveals a stark reality: More than half (53%) of customer-facing employees have recently faced verbal abuse, threats, or unruly behavior from customers.
+This all-too-widespread phenomenon is creating ripple effects that touch every aspect of organizational success, from safety and productivity to retention and the employee experience.

 The consequences of negative customer interactions extend far beyond the immediate moment of conflict.
 Our research, drawing from 21,000 frontline employees, shows that workers who face unruly customers experience cascading effects across multiple dimensions of their work life.